What kinds of water birds can you find in South Dakota?

 - Females are mottled brown with orange and brown bills.

-- Both sexes have purple-blue secondary feathers on their wing, which is most visible when they are standing or flying.
+- Both sexes have purple-blue secondary feathers on their wing, which is most visible when standing or flying.

 My guess is that almost everyone is familiar with the Mallard.
-These ducks are definitely the most common water birds in the South Dakota!
+These ducks are the most common water birds in South Dakota!

 Mallard Range Map

 Mallards are extremely comfortable around people, which is why these adaptable ducks are so widespread.
 They are found in virtually any wetland habitat, no matter where it’s located.
 We even find these water birds in our swimming pool every summer and must chase them away so they don’t make a mess on our deck! 🙂